 If last winter’s amaryllis was just the blast of big, bold color needed to pull you through, of course you’ll want to enjoy that display again.
 (Besides that bulb wasn’t cheap, right?)
 With just a little insider info, you’ll find that getting your amaryllis to rebloom isn’t difficult.

 The trick to coaxing your amaryllis to flower again pretty straight forward.
 The plant needs rejuvenating care so come next fall, the bulb has enough stored energy to deliver another glorious show.

 Here are the steps for successfully getting your amaryllis to rebloom.

-First, Snip Off Blooms and Flower Stalks as They Die
+Snip Off Spent Blooms and Stalks

 As individual amaryllis flowers fade, snip them off.
 This keeps the plant from developing seeds, which requires quite a bit of energy.
 Instead, you want that energy directed back into your amaryllis plant to strengthen it for future flowering.